watersink/unet/README.md

 ### prepare data
+the data is ISBI datasets,can be downloaded [here](http://brainiac2.mit.edu/isbi_challenge/)
+>
-the data is ISBI datasets,can be downloaded [here](http://brainiac2.mit.edu/isbi_challenge/) also we have added the dataset in the folder ISBI£¬ there are three .tif
+also we have added the dataset in the folder ISBI,there are three .tif
+>
 	python2 split_merge_tif.py
+>
 then you will get images in data folder(30 train images and labels,30 test images)
 ### training
 	python3 train_unet.py